CondorLang/Condor/readme.md

 Todo:
 ------
- - node.cc 375 - Find the bug from the properties segfault
  - node.h 28 - Create a Expand() function which expands the node and the tree
  - execute.cc 115 - Figure out how to implement recursion
  - execute.cc 204 - Set row and col for tracking